The Conduit towers over Khael-Vorath in Signal Decay

 The Pale Reaches

 But it was the sound that defined the Pale Reaches.
+Everyone who had been there agreed on this.

-The Collector knew what it was.
+The Collector knew better.

-The antennae were monitoring it now.
+They were monitoring it now.

 Integrated with the antenna array, its neural tissue extending through hundreds of organic conduits into the transmission infrastructure, Vekthra crouched on the ice like a monument to patience.